 - It hides your real IP address behind that of a VPN server.
-This means that snoops watching online will notsee your IP address, but instead will see the IP address of your VPN provider's servers.
+This means that snoops watching online will see the VPN's IP address and not yours.

-Using a VPN is also useful for connecting to torrent sites, as these are blocked in many countries.
-To access blocked torrent sites, simply connect to a VPN server located in a country where they are not blocked.
-This consideration is especially important in many European countries.
+Using a VPN is even useful for connecting to torrent sites, which are blocked in many countries.
+To access blocked torrent sites, simply connect to a VPN server located in a country where they're not blocked.
+This can be especially useful in many European countries.

 Please be aware, however, that not all VPN providers permit torrenting.
-If you torrent using a VPN that doesn't allow torrenting then you are at risk of having your VPN account terminated without notice, and may even find that your details have been forwarded to snoops in response to complaints or requests for information.
+If you torrent using a VPN that doesn't allow torrenting, then you're at risk of having your VPN account terminated without notice, and may even find that your details have been forwarded to snoops in response to complaints or requests for information.
 So check first!

 The good news is that any VPN provider that permits P2P torrent file-sharing is basically agreeing to shield you from snoops.
-This promise can be trusted because it is part of their business model, and failure would likely be disastrous for their reputation and pocketbooks.
+However, they can't all be trusted, so it's important to choose a VPN with a strict no-logs policy.

 Support for Torrenting on Android

-VPN providers support Android devices in one (or more) of three ways:
+VPN providers support Android devices in a couple different ways:

-The main advantage of custom apps is that they require zero configuration.
-Download the app, sign-in, select a VPN server, and you are good to go.
-Custom desktop apps often have useful bells and whistles such as advanced encryption options, kill switches and ‘scrambling' (obfuscation) features.
+The main advantage of custom apps is that they require almost zero configuration.
+Download the app, sign-in, select a VPN server, and you're good to go.

-The best examples of powerful Android VPN apps are Private Internet Access (shown at right) and IPVanish VPN.
-These Android VPN apps are as fully featured as desktop cousins, and include a kill switch, advanced encryption options, and other cool stuff.
+An example of these powerful Android VPN apps is the one offered by Private Internet Access (shown at right).
+It has many of the same features as their desktop app, including a kill switch, advanced encryption options, and other cool stuff.